 d.
 Reservations for non-Texas State sponsored groups or individuals are not generally allowed.
 However, Outdoor Recreation will evaluate these requests on an individual basis.

 e.
 Sewell Park reservations do not grant exclusive access to the park; however, groups can reserve certain tables, BBQ pits, and one volleyball court.

 a.
 When a group or organization has an approved facility reservation, a sponsor or designated organization representative must remain within the Sewell Park area throughout the function.

 b.
 Organizations using Sewell Park facilities must comply with the specific regulations itemized on the back of each confirmed reservation (see Attachment I).

 c.
-The hosting party can reserve additional equipment such as tables and chairs (not recreational equipment) one week in advance with Materials Management for an additional fee.
+The hosting party can reserve additional equipment such as tables and chairs (not recreational equipment) two weeks in advance with Materials Management and Logistics for an additional fee.

 e.
 Facilities and Campus Recreation staff will coordinate for events that require setting up tents or driving vehicles into the park by marking irrigation lines and heads.

 f.
 Outdoor Recreation must approve selling or giving away food or refreshments.

 g.
 The hosting party must use a university-approved caterer (see UPPS No. 05.03.02, Attachment II).